-Deep underground, where, in some places, oxygen is scarce, and sunlight never gleams, life somehow thrives.
+Deep underground, where oxygen is scarce, and sunlight never gleams, life somehow thrives.
 At Sanford Underground Research Facility (Sanford Lab), researchers study subterranean microbes to better understand how life forms could survive in other extreme places—places like Mars.

 On July 30, NASA expects to launch its fourth rover toward Mars.
 Once it escapes Earth’s gravity, the Perseverance Rover will stream outward, intercepting Mars’ orbit on February 18, 2021.
 For one Mars year (687 Earth days), it will scour the surface for signs of ancient life.
 On board, Perseverance will carry a detective instrument called SHERLOC (Scanning Habitable Environments with Raman & Luminescence for Organics & Chemicals), a concept that was tested on the 4850 Level of Sanford Lab.